daniel-code/cookiecutter-data-science/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
+├── train.py           <- Scripts to train models
+│
+├── evaluate.py        <- Scripts to evaluate models
+│
+├── test.py            <- Scripts to predict single sample via trained models │
+├── {{ cookiecutter.module_name }}                <- Source code for use in this project.
+│   │
 │   ├── __init__.py    <- Makes src a Python module
 │   │
 │   ├── data           <- Scripts to download or generate data